 The labor market integration of refugees in a number of OECD countries shows that, in comparison to other immigrant categories, refugees have a slower start but subsequently "catch up" with other non-economic entry categories.
 But, refugees do not reach the same level of labor market integration as economic immigrants and natives.
+These results appear robust, as comparable outcomes have been observed throughout a range of national labor markets.

-In most OECD countries, refugees have access to country-specific introductory packages that help them adapt to the new society.
+In most OECD countries, there is a variation in the level of country-specific introductory packages and policies toward refugees.
 These packages are typically designed with the goal of diminishing the employment/income gap between natives/labor migrants and refugee/family reunion migrants.
 The actual effectiveness of these programs remains an open question, and more empirical research is needed to inform future policy measures.
-On a positive note, results from the existing research appear robust, as comparable outcomes have been observed throughout a range of national labor markets.
-This indicates that the current vein of investigation has been effective, and should encourage further study.
+Current results show that lower levels of health among refugees compared to other immigrant categories and dispersal policies used by countries to resettle refugees are among the factors that affect successful labor market integration.

 Given the long-term gap in labor market integration experienced by refugees, host countries are missing out on the potential economic gains offered by refugee immigration.
 In turn, this gap can fuel poverty and segregation among refugees and increase societal costs.
 This could reduce host countries' willingness to accept new flows of refugees into OECD countries.
-Current results show that country-specific skills like language proficiency and knowledge of the new labor market are important for obtaining success in host countries' labor markets.
-Although more research is profoundly needed in this area, policymakers should encourage the adoption of methods that have so far proven to be beneficial for inducing faster economic integration of immigrants; one such example is to offer early introduction assistance packages that include training in language and specific labor market aspects.
+Although more research is profoundly needed in this area, policymakers should encourage the adoption of methods that have so far proven to be beneficial for inducing faster economic integration of immigrants; one such example is to offer early introduction assistance packages that include screening of health level and possible remedy, training in language and specific labor market aspects, and resettlement in robust labor market regions.